 - We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - Supervision, including the use of CCTV. - Live laptop/desktop screen recording software - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+This is achieved by: - Supervision, including the use of CCTV. - Live laptop/desktop screen recording software Impero - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation. - The school's filtering systems will be tested by the school's Network Manager through the testfiltering.com testing website once a week starting from December 2024.
+Results will be saved and shared with SLT.